noha-samir/pet_store/README.md

  - install node_modules "npm install","npm i node"
  - install nodemon "npm i nodemon"
  - start server "npm start"
- - Response should be >> {App is listening on port:3050 Tables and relations are created successfully with default values:), Database is ready}
+ - Response should be >> {App is listening on port:3050}                                                                                   {Tables and relations are created successfully with default values:), Database is ready}

 ### Dependencies